top of page

 1. Gopher Tortoise Ecology in Brief

-The gopher tortoise (Gopherus polyphemus) is the only land-dwelling turtle – or tortoise – that exists in Florida today and the only one that digs burrows.
-Although unassuming in appearance and demeanor, the gopher tortoise is actually an important keystone species and “ecosystem engineer” whose digging increases local floral and faunal biodiversity and whose burrows are used by armadillos, diamondback rattlesnakes, burrowing owls, eastern indigo snakes, eastern cottontail rabbits, Florida mice, among hundreds of other vertebrate and invertebrate species.
+The gopher tortoise (Gopherus polyphemus) is the only land-dwelling turtle – or tortoise – that exists in Florida today and the only one that digs a burrow for itself.
+Although unassuming in appearance and demeanor, the gopher tortoise is actually an important keystone species and 'ecosystem engineer' whose digging increases local floral and faunal biodiversity and whose burrows are used by armadillos, rattlesnakes, burrowing owls, eastern indigo snakes, eastern cottontail rabbits, Florida mice, among hundreds of other vertebrate and invertebrate species.

 2. Gopher Tortoise Laws in Florida